-As commonly stated, leverage is a double-edged sword, as it can equally magnify your profits and losses.
+As commonly stated, leverage is a double-edged sword, as it can magnify your profits and losses equally.
 That is why it is crucial, especially as a beginner, to understand what leverage trading is, how it works, how you calculate it, and when you should apply it.
 This would help you avoid unnecessary confusion and losses along your trading journey.

 That being said, when choosing a broker, ensure you choose a broker which offers adjustable leverage.
 That allows you to adjust your leverage according to your trading objectives and risk appetite.